TDP-Tech/TDP-Tech/README.md

 **Full-Stack Projects:**
 In full-stack development, I bring together my backend and frontend skills to deliver complete web solutions.
 I am adept at seamlessly integrating the front-end and back-end, ensuring that all components of the application work together smoothly.
 This includes everything from database management to API integration, to deploying and maintaining the final product.

+**Chatbot Integration:**
+I integrate Chatbots - Sarufi chatbots (seemless chatbot) or building custom chatbots from scratch, I incorporate AI-powered solutions into web applications to enhance user interaction and provide seamless automated support.
+This allows for more engaging and responsive user experiences.

 **🌱 Currently Learning**

 I'm always eager to expand my skill set and stay ahead in the tech world.
 Currently, I'm focused on: